Table Of Contents

 It’s still important to give your engineers the time and space to adapt your system to a cloud environment, even if you’ve trained them to make the shift.
 You’ll spend this time figuring out how the new system interacts with your existing workflows.
 You want to detect, fix, and monitor any inefficiencies before adding more workloads to the cloud.

-If not, your team may unwittingly adhere to the same inefficient practices your company had in its previous setting.
+If not, your team may inadvertently adopt the same inefficient practices that your company had in its previous setting.
 This would prevent you from realizing the full savings benefits of a move to the cloud.

-Often, companies underestimate how much wasted cloud spend they incur.
-But the problem starts before that: Many organizations often have little to no idea how much they are spending on the cloud.
+Often, companies underestimate the amount of wasted cloud spend they incur.
+But the problem begins before that: many organizations often have little to no idea how much they are spending on the cloud.
 The last thing you want is to lose up to 35% of your cloud budget because you can’t see your cloud budget leaking thousands of dollars every week.

 To address this, you need to perform a cloud cost analysis.

 If you are an Amazon Web Services (AWS) customer, you can use several free AWS native cost tools to determine how much cloud resources you consume.
-You can use AWS Cost Explorer, Cloudtrail, and AWS Cost and Usage Report to get a high-level view of your overall spending.
+AWS Cost Explorer, CloudTrail, and the AWS Cost and Usage Report give you a high-level view of your overall spending.

-However, these basic tools may not enable you to see granular cost insights, such as how much a software testing project costs over a specific period.
+However, these basic tools may not give you granular cost insights, such as the exact cost of a software testing project over a specific period.
 To slice and dice an AWS bill into unit cost insights, such as cost per customer, cost per team, and cost per deployment project, you need a cloud cost intelligence approach that will link cloud costs to key business activities.

-Using such insights, you can more easily identify which cost centers you can limit or reduce to decrease cloud costs without deteriorating cloud performance or stifling innovation.
+Using such insights, you can more easily identify which cost centers to limit or reduce to decrease cloud costs — without deteriorating cloud performance or stifling innovation.

 With its auto-scaling capabilities, the cloud is a highly dynamic environment that can quickly go over your budget.